govhack-science/govhack-science.github.io/_prizes/2016/vic/vic-how-can-city-of-melbourne-make-sure-women-have-access-to-information-about-the-services-support-groups-and-mainstream-services-that-are-available-to-them?.md

 category: local
 events:
 - melbourne
-gid: 'vic-how-can-city-of-melbourne-make-sure-women-have-access-to-information-about-the-services-support-groups-and-mainstream-services-that-are-available-to-them?'
+gid: vic-how-can-city-of-melbourne-make-sure-women-have-access-to-information-about-the-services-support-groups-and-mainstream-services-that-are-available-to-them?
 jurisdiction: vic
-name: "How can City of Melbourne make sure women have access to information about the services support groups and mainstream services that are available to them?"
+name: How can City of Melbourne make sure women have access to information about the services support groups and mainstream services that are available to them?
 organisation: city-of-melbourne
 organisation_title: City of Melbourne
+projects:
+- little-steps
-title: "How can City of Melbourne make sure women have access to information about the services support groups and mainstream services that are available to them?"
+title: How can City of Melbourne make sure women have access to information about the services support groups and mainstream services that are available to them?
 type: Theme
 ---